Trudeau says he's 'frustrated' with the pace of vaccine rollout | CBC News

 Prime Minister Justin Trudeau says he's troubled by the slow pace of the COVID-19 vaccine rollout and is vowing to raise the lacklustre vaccination numbers with premiers during a conference call later this week.

-Canada already has received more than 424,050 doses of the Moderna and Pfizer vaccines — but only roughly 148,000 Canadians have been vaccinated to date.
+Canada already has received more than 424,050 doses of the Moderna and Pfizer vaccines — but only 35 per cent of those doses have been administered by the provinces, with roughly 148,000 Canadians having received a shot so far.

 Ontario's vaccination program has been particularly slow: just 50,000 doses have been administered in the province since the inoculation campaign began on Dec.
 15. If the province continues to administer just 2,500 shots a day, it will take over a decade to vaccinate all adults in the province.